Back in the 20th century, marketing aspired to build champion brands

 Factories Have Different Metrics

-Factories are oriented around speed, cost-efficiency, failure rate, output quota, etc.
+Factories are oriented around speed, cost efficiency, failure rate, output quota, etc.

 But think about what happens if you orient marketing around those things.